 - 1. Some argue that the suffering caused by unwanted celibacy imposed by Christians on gay people is "bad fruit" and reveals that any Christian prohibition on same-sex marriage is false teaching (see Matthew 7:15-20). - Why is this argument biblically invalid? - 2.
 According to the New Testament, what has superseded marriage and child-rearing as the ultimate purpose of humans in this world? - What purpose does the New Testament reveal for marriage and for singleness within this greater purpose? - How can this help believers who face a lifetime of unchosen singleness? - 3.
-According to the New Testament, what has superseded marriage and child-rearing as the ultimate purpose of humans in this world? - What purpose does the New Testament reveal for marriage and for singleness within this greater purpose? - How can this help believers who face a lifetime of unchosen singleness? - 4.
 Rebecca says, "Whether we're single or married today, followers of Jesus are running toward eternity with him and each other-an eternity of love so unimaginably great that any human love that draws our hearts today is like a drop of dew compared to a vast ocean." - How real does that Christian hope of eternity seem to you at the moment?
 What would help you to anticipate that future reality more powerfully?